 The Council is governed by a volunteer policy-making Board of Directors, led by Chair Lyndia Jones.
 Operations are managed by a paid chief executive officer, Rebecca Pennington, Ph.D., with a staff of about 40 full- and part-time women and men.

-Among its properties are three camps: Camp Marydale in St. Francisville, Camp
+Among its properties are two camps: Camp Marydale in St. Francisville and Camp

-Cabin, located in New Orleans’ City Park; a Regional Service
+Cabin, located in New Orleans’ City Park.
+In addition, GSLE has a

 Our council offices and shops are closed to the public until further notice.
 Employees are working remotely, Monday-Friday 8:30 a.m. - 4:30 p.m.
 Please visit our Council Shop page for information on placing a shop order for curbside pickup.